Near Dubois in Fremont County, Wyoming — The American West (Mountains)

 Erected by U.S. National Forest Service.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Union Pass (here, next to this marker); Three Waters Mountain (here, next to this marker); Wind River Range (here, next to this marker); Road through a Pass (here, next to this marker); The Ramshorn (here, Flora at Union Pass (here, next to this marker); Resources (here, next to this marker); Cultural Heritage (here, next to this marker).
+Union Pass (here, next to this marker); Three Waters Mountain (here, next to this marker); Wind River Range (here, next to this marker); Road through a Pass (here, next to this marker); Flora at Union Pass (here, next to this marker); Resources (here, next to this marker); The Rendezvous (here, next to this marker); Cultural Heritage (here, next to this marker).
 Touch for a list and map of all markers in Dubois.